WICG/view-transitions/explainer.md

     // Asynchronously load the new page.
     await coolFramework.changeTheDOMToPageB();

-    // Tag elements animated during the transition on the new page. transition.setElement(document.querySelector(".new-message"), "message");
+    // Clear the old message if that element is still in the page document.querySelector(".old-message").style.pageTransitionTag = "";
+    // Set new message as the shared element 'message' document.querySelector(".new-message").style.pageTransitionTag = "message";

     // Set up animations using WA-API on the next frame. requestAnimationFrame(() => {